anandvidvat/llm_notes/tinker for post training.md

   Additionally, there is a (tinker-cookbook) [https://github.com/thinking-machines-lab/tinker-cookbook] package (by Thinking Labs) which is builds on top of tinker APIs and another layer of abstraction to work with the open source models.

+  Interestingly, Google also released a python package called Tunix, for post training fine-tuning of LLMs, which is JAX based packaged.
+  Instruction video  : (How to fine-tune LLMs for with Tunix) [https://youtu.be/8essLqkBsX8?si=gvjbmp76R4dgILLJ]